 Thanks to Custom Made for this handy info-graphic.

-Formaldehyde, another serious indoor air pollutant, is commonly found in engineered wood products like OSB (oriented strand board) and some insulation materials.
-Long-term exposure has been linked to increased cancer risks.
+Formaldehyde is found in engineered wood products like OSB (oriented strand board), some insulation materials, and certain furniture or cabinetry.
+Prolonged exposure can irritate the eyes, nose, and throat, and long-term exposure has been linked to increased cancer risks.

-• Avoid using materials with high urea-formaldehyde content.
+• Avoid materials with high urea-formaldehyde content in cabinetry, flooring, and insulation.

-• Design HVAC systems that balance indoor air pressure to prevent radon infiltration.
+• Design HVAC systems that balance indoor air pressure, reducing radon infiltration.

-• Never use OSB inside the vapour barrier.
+• Never use OSB inside the vapour barrier, eliminating a common source of formaldehyde off-gassing.

-Microplastics—tiny plastic particles that come from synthetic fabrics, household dust, and even furniture coatings—are becoming a growing concern in indoor air quality.
-Studies suggest that inhaling microplastics could lead to respiratory issues and other health complications.
+Microplastics are tiny plastic particles that come from synthetic fabrics, household dust, and furniture coatings.
+Studies suggest that inhaling microplastics may contribute to respiratory problems and other health issues.

-• Choose natural fiber materials for carpets, rugs, and furniture.
+• Choose natural fiber materials for carpets, rugs, and upholstery.

 • Use HEPA air filters in your HVAC system to trap airborne microplastics.